 Though Spencer offers decent rates that compound daily, you’ll also want to consider other banks.
 Capital One, for instance, offers a variety of CD terms that range from six to 60 months.
 Its 360 CDs also don’t require a minimum deposit.
 In addition, your interest accrues daily and compounds monthly, and you can earn at a slightly higher APY than you can with Spencer.
 As with most banks, you won’t be able to withdraw or contribute to a CD until it reaches maturity.
 However, Capital One allows you to simultaneously open up to 50 certificates.
 This way, you’ll be able to contribute extra money into additional CDs.
 For early withdrawals, however, Capital One charges three months of interest for withdrawals made on CD terms less than 12 months.
 For terms above 12 months, users lose six months of interest.

 Another similar rates competitor, though not a traditional financial institution, is Synchrony Bank.
 While the APY percentages for Synchrony are comparable to Spencer’s, the minimum deposit at which you must attain them is higher.
 Spencer requires a $1,000 minimum deposit, while Synchrony requires $2,000.
 Though its rates slightly exceed those of Spencer’s, at the five-year mark, you can earn more with Synchrony for shorter terms.
-For instance, you’ll be able to earn at a 2.40% APY for 12 months, while Spencer only offers a 0.45% APY for the same term.
+For instance, you’ll be able to earn at a 0.55% APY for 12 months with Synchrony, while Spencer only offers a 0.20% APY for the same term.

 |CD Account||Spencer||Capital One||Synchrony Bank||Navy Federal Credit Union|